advious/Word-Guessing-Game/README.md

 # Word-Guessing-Game
 A basic word-guessing game written in Java.
 Word guessing is a one-player game.
-Given the secret word, the player tries to guess the secret word.
+After entering a secret word, the player tries to guess the secret word.
 The game finishes when the player finds all the letters of the secret word or the player has no remaining lives.

 ## Game design:
 - The secret word will be masked by asterisks (\*) on-screen -- one asterisk for each letter.